eliyahabba/PromptSuite/docs/publishing-setup.md

 - Check that repo and owner are correct

 ### "Project name already exists"
-- Is the name `multipromptify-dev` taken?
+- Is the name `multipromptify` taken?
 Change to `ehabba-multipromptify`
 - Or choose a different name

 ### Workflow doesn't run